How to Send Cheers

 GIF button before you send a Cheer, then search through the GIPHY library for the perfect GIF for the recipient.

-If your organization has enabled TINYgiftcard and given you access, you will see a
+If your organization has enabled Limeade Listening giftcard and given you access, you will see a

-TINYgiftcard button.
-This is only available for Cheers sent from the TINYpulse browser version and in the Cheers send box in the Employee Portal.
+Limeade Listening giftcard button.
+This is only available for Cheers sent from the Limeade Listening browser version and in the Cheers send box in the Employee Portal.

 Send anonymous Cheers